Griatch/twiddler-configs/README.md

 ![delentimage](img/delent.png)

 This is my personal keyboard layout, named after the Del and Ent keys being next to each other in it (had to pick something...).
-I made this by starting from the Default config (so *not* from TabSpace) and changing the letter to match how commonly they appear in English; the config grew from there.
+I made this by starting from the Default config (so *not* from TabSpace) and changing the letter to match how commonly they appear in English; the config then grew from there.

 While I'm both a Unix user and a programmer, my main use of the Twiddler is for writing text when on the move (usually "blindly", with the phone tucked away in a pocket).
-So this layout does not have much focus on programming/terminal use like some other layouts.
+So this layout does not have much focus on programming/terminal use like the TabSpace layout.
 I also have rather short fingers which influenced where various common keys ended up.
 It's a work in progress.

 ## Cheat-sheet template